The Best Audition Songs for A Funny Thing Happened on the Way to the Forum

 Step 1: Read your audition details

 Please read your audition details carefully, as they sometimes specify the type of song they’d like to hear (something upbeat, Sondheim, etc.).
 Make sure to select a song that’s appropriate for your casting call.
 For your convenience, all of the Sondheim songs are marked below.
-And as you’re picking out a song, these links may be helpful:

 Step 2: Get to know the show